Responding to the Coronavirus Pandemic with Compassion - Dr Sarah Temple

 Those of you who have been involved with us for a while will know that we have had a collaborative relationship with Headspace for many years.
 I have attached their information sheet on the evidence base behind mindfulness.
 Click here for free annual log ins for educators and for health care professionals.
 During the pandemic Headspace is hosting free meditations and mindfulness exercises created for New Yorkers but open to us all.

 It‘s very easy to slip into thinking about COVID-19 in terms of whether a hospital admission is required or not but dont forget although the majority will have a brief illness easily managed at home others will actually feel very unwell over quite a long time period.
 One of the Professors at Liverpool School of Tropical Medicine describes his experience in a British Medical Journal blog and Professor Trish Greenhalgh has written a British Medical Journal article about Long Covid.
-I am now pretty much OK but I had eight weeks of a persistent dry cough, fatigue, breathing difficulties and racing pulse and I'd like to share some of my learning from this experience.
+I am now pretty much OK but I had twelve weeks of a persistent dry cough, fatigue, breathing difficulties and racing pulse and I'd like to share some of my learning from this experience.
 Internationally, more and more people are talking about how long it can take to clear this virus and some very well known have gone public for example Chris Cuomo interviewed by Dr Sanjat Gupta during his illness on CNN Live and in recovery .

 Are you still deciding whether to wear a face mask or not? click here to read a pretty definitive argument by Peter Tippett.